benjamin-drake/Lumbar-Questionnaire/README.md

 Built for South Tyneside and Sunderland NHS Foundation Trust Spinal Outpatient Clinic.
 Single HTML file, no dependencies, no internet connection required.

+---

+The Oswestry Disability Index (ODI v2.1) is reproduced for clinical use with reference to Fairbank JCT, Pynsent PB. *The Oswestry Disability Index.* Spine 2000;25(22):2940–2953.
+Copyright © Institute of Musculoskeletal Research and Clinical Implementation.
+For licensing enquiries contact IMRCI.